shashankMongoDB/mdb_ibm_granite/README.md

-# Banking Chatbot Web Application
+# Banking Assistance Web Application

 This project is a web application for a banking chatbot system, providing user-friendly interfaces for login and interaction with a chatbot for banking assistance.
 The backend processes and preprocesses data to serve as a robust system for banking insights.